 Airport Taxis: Taxis are available 24 hours a day and can be ordered when they are not present.
 If the taxi is metered passengers should insist the meter is turned on.

-Facilities: Terminal facilities include shops, restaurants, banks, currency exchange services, VIP lounges, ATMs, and duty-free shopping.
+Facilities: Terminal facilities include shops, restaurants, banks, currency exchange services, prayer rooms, VIP lounges, ATMs, and duty-free shopping.

 Benazir Bhutto International Airport